silky/ideas/README.md

     ![laptopwhiteboard2](resources/laptop-whiteboard2.jpg)

-    you require only melamine, or some similar material, and velcro dots. pictured is some transparency paper stuck on a piece of carboard. i've found the melamine purchased from a shop tends to not clean as nicely as the whiteboards you find at universities; i'm not sure why.
+    you require only melamine, or some similar material, and velcro dots. pictured is some transparency paper stuck on a piece of corregated plastic. i've found the melamine purchased from a shop tends to not clean as nicely as the whiteboards you find at universities; i'm not sure why. recommend using these with the thin-tipped whiteboard markers.